Presented at the John Clare conference May 2014, Oxford Brookes University.

 ‘I found the poems in the fields and only wrote them down’. – or when he gives nature a human voice as in the poem ‘Lament of Swordy Well’.

-It is the linking of natural reality, imagination and poetics in ecocriticism that makes relevant to my art practice.
-Poetry has always had an influence on my work; in the studio I often start my day reading poetry, and I call this: ‘reading into painting’ because I feel it opens up channels which prepare me to begin.
+It is the linking of natural reality, imagination and poetics in ecocriticism that makes it relevant to my art practice.
+Poetry has always had an influence on my work; in the studio I often start my day reading poetry, and I call this: ‘reading into painting’ because I feel this practice opens up channels which prepare me to begin.

 I have looked for an equivalent of ecocriticism in the art world but find that the focus is slightly different.
-The emphasis in is predominantly on a different kind of trajectory.
+The emphasis in is predominantly on a different trajectory.

-There is much on themes of climate change and ecology and the politics of impending environmental disaster, and there is also work that engages directly with nature of course.
+There is much on themes of climate change and ecology and the politics of impending environmental disaster, and there is also, of course, work that engages directly with nature.
 But to me there is not a discourse, that I have found as yet that resonates like eco-criticism.
-Conceptual art, which is resolutely based on philosophy and theory is in the ascendance.
+Conceptual art based on philosophy and theory is in the ascendance.
 This approach tends to subordinate nature to a set of ideas so that creative interpretations and concepts override natural reality itself.
-Possibly due to a fear of pastoralism and being bogged down in ‘landscape’ traditions, there can be fear to allow the space, thought free, of nature.
-I think about how hard this hit me one year when I first visited Frieze art fair.
+Possibly due to a fear of pastoralism, romanticism and being bogged down in ‘landscape’ traditions, there is a resistance to encountering and entering nature thought free.
+I think about how hard this hit me in 2004 when I first visited Frieze art fair.

 Frieze is an annual event in London that has been staged since 2003.
 It is at the pinnacle of the international art scene and shows work at the cutting edge of contemporary art.
 It is famously exhausting and this occasion when I visited, was no exception.
 There was vast amounts of art work, some appealing, some less so – and then, startled and instantly engaged, I saw a tree!
 It was standing in isolation without a name or label tag, the floor boarding cut to neatly surround the trunk.
 I felt a moment of relief and delight to find an art piece I was genuinely thrilled by.
 Who had come up with the idea of exhibiting a living tree?
 For me, amidst all the art palaver, it had a profound almost hallucinogenic reality and beauty about it.